brege/flavor-project/README.md

 We assume these html chapter files live in ./input/.

-2. build the dataframes (pandas)
+2. clean up the json, which outputs a better weighted `clean.json`
 ```
-python construct_dataframes.py
+python clean_data.py bible.json clean.json
 ```

+3. compute the similarity matrix in the jaccard metric, which makes a larger `similarity.json`

-3. visualize a similarity heatmap from a list of input ingredients
+4. visualize a similarity heatmap from a list of input ingredients[*]
 ```
 python heatmap.py
 ```

-4. visualize similarity graph (networkx) from a list of input ingredients
+5. visualize similarity graph (networkx) from a list of input ingredients[*]
 ```
 python visualize_graph.py
 ```

-Pickle files of the dataframes are generated and stored in the source directory `*.pkl`.
-Use `'./run-all.sh` to build `bible.json` and datframes which are both needed for visualization.

-## TODO

-* the similarity matrix calculation can be done better than what is being done currently
-* graph playground really whould be done in javascript, so the nodes have hover text, ability to input queries, just navigate the whole set in general
+[*] these are going to change, and we'll add some histograms to check centrality